dougbtv/dougbtv.github.io/_posts/2017-08-17-ratchet-vxlan.markdown

 It's a Flannel config, I'm gonna keep this around for a minute, cause I'll use it in my upcoming configs.

 Next, let's assess what you have available for networking.
 Mine is pretty simple.
-Each of my nodes have a single nic -- `eth0`, and it's on the `192.168.1.0/24` network, and that network is essentially flat -- it can access on that NIC, and also the other nodes on the network.
+Each of my nodes have a single nic -- `eth0`, and it's on the `192.168.1.0/24` network, and that network is essentially flat -- it can access the WAN over that NIC, and also the other nodes on the network.
 Naturally, in real life -- your network will be more complex.
 But, in this step...
 Choose the proper NIC and IP address for your setup.

 So, I pick out my NIC and IP address, what's it look like on my nodes...